-Recently, I have been attending a course at Readify called SpeekUp.
+Recently, I have been attending a course at Readify called SpeakUp.
 It is designed to help you practice and learn about presenting talk and has its roots in Toastmasters.
-It was the brain child of David Cook from the Brisbane Readify Office.
+It was the brainchild of David Cook from the Brisbane Readify Office.
 It has been an excellent course, although it can sometimes feel draining at times, but overall, I think the practicality of it has helped me immensely.

-In this 3 part series, I just wanted share with you (and for my future self) some of the things that I learnt at SpeekUp.
-It is essentially a formalization of the notes that I made over and above the learning material that we are given.
+In this 3-part series, I just wanted share with you (and for my future self) some of the things that I learnt at SpeakUp.
+It is a formalization of the notes that I made over and above the learning material that we are given.

 - Intro - Tell them what you are going to tell them

 - Body - Tell them what you want to tell them

 - Conclusion - Tell them what you have just told them

 When you start off your speech, it is vitally important that you are confident, not only in what you are saying, but in your actions as well.
 You need to own the stage as the audience tend to listen to people who are confident.

 When talking, vary your pace and even pause for dramatic effect.
 If you want to let something sink in when, then leave some silence so that the audience can think about it.
 When this is done well, it can be extremely impactful.

 When you are speaking, change the tone of your voice.
 Don't be afraid to be "out there" and loud.
 It is something that doesn't come naturally to me, so it does take some practice, but it really adds to the impact and delivery of your speech.

 Don't just remain static.
 Walk around the stage.
 Own it!
 Also, be sure to use hand gestures and try use your hands to mimic what you are saying.
 For example, if you are talking about the North Star, then point to it in the sky, or if you mention a fork in the road, animate it with your hands splitting out and diverging.